If you want to become a digital nomad or long-term traveler, or are planning on going on a long trip, you might be thinking of starting a travel blog.

 It increased the amount of spam I received, and I didn’t appreciate having all my personal information hanging out there in the breeze.
 It’s worth the extra $15 or so per year to keep this information private.

-Use Promo Code PROHOBO25 for a 25% Discount off HostGator!
+Use Promo Code PROHOBODEAL for up to 60% off hosting at HostGator!

 Then select your hosting plan.
 These can range from very cheap to very expensive depending on the company you go with and the plan level you choose.